-Position of Enumerator By the vehicle access to the site (Photograph 1) and the adjacent pedestrian access to the site (Photograph 2).
+Position of Enumerator By the vehicle access (Photograph 2).
 Vehicles Count Record all vehicles exiting the site.
 Vehicles should be broken down into the 7 standard classifications (car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 Vehicle Occupants Count Record all vehicle occupants exiting the site.
-NOTE: This enumerator should exclude all drivers of vehicles picking up and dropping off passengers at the site, if this can be observed.
-Cycles Count Record all pedal cycles exiting the site at either access.
+NOTE: For all vehicles that physically exit the site, vehicle occupants should include both parents and children.
+Cycles Count Record all pedal cycles exiting the site at this access.
+Scooters Count Record all scooters exiting the site at this access.
 Servicing Vehicles Count In addition to the standard vehicles count (which should include all vehicles), separately record vehicles departing from the site having serviced it, split by the car, light goods vehicle, OGV(1), OGV(2) and motorcycle categories.
-Examples of servicing vehicles include delivery vehicles, refuse and recycling lorries, utility company vehicles, couriers, fast food deliveries, building and repairs vehicles, plumbers and maintenance vehicles, etc. Head Count (Outbound) Record all people walking out of the site at either access as an outbound head count.
-This head count is to be used to factor up the outbound interview sample at this site to 100%.
+Examples of servicing vehicles include delivery vehicles, refuse and recycling lorries, utility company vehicles, couriers, fast food deliveries, building and repairs vehicles, plumbers and maintenance vehicles, etc. Head Count (Outbound) Record all people walking out of the site at this access as an outbound head count.
+This head count should be used to factor up the outbound interview sample at this access to 100%.
+All Mode Interviews All people that walk into the site at this access should be (Inbound) asked the following question: "For this particular journey, which of the following has been your main method of transport (by distance)?
+Vehicle Walking • Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+The following question will then need to be asked: "Have you parked, or were you dropped off?"
+If the answer is "parked" then record the vehicle as a vehicle arrival, and also record the appropriate number of vehicle occupant arrivals.
+If the answer is "dropped off" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant arrivals.